cran/lsr/README.md

 ## Note

-I am in the process of updating the package.
-Assuming that I am able to list myself as maintainer using my real name, version 0.5.1 will be a minimal update to fix CRAN notes, warnings and errors.
-Other changes such as tidying the code base and fixing bugs are planned for release 0.6.
-The long-term plan for the package is maintenance: it is unlikely to see new functionality or API changes, but I intend to add unit tests, improve the internals, and generally make the package more reliable.
+I am in the process of updating the package after a long hiatus.
+The long-term plan for the package is maintenance-focused: it is unlikely to see new functionality or API changes, but I intend to extend unit tests, improve the internals, and generally make the package more reliable.
 Breaking changes will be avoided except as needed to fix erroneous results.